Family Christian Counseling Center of Phoenix Welcomes Its Second Registered Play Therapist Supervisor

-)-- Frieda Ling, Family and Child Therapist at the Family Christian Counseling Center has been recognized by the Association for Play Therapy.
+Frieda Ling, Family and Child Therapist at the Family Christian Counseling Center of Phoenix has been recognized by the Association for Play Therapy.
 Last month she received the Registered Play Therapist Supervisor credentialing, one of only 13 supervisors in the state of Arizona.
-The Family Christian Counseling Center is proud to add a second Registered Play Therapist Supervisor to their practice.

 Ms. Ling has 10 years of overall professional experience.
 Her work at the Family Christian Counseling Center includes providing individual counseling as well as family and marriage therapy.
 Ms. Ling is trained in Emotionally Focused Therapy, cognitive/behavioral therapy, and play therapy, including sand work and Theraplay.
 She uses these clinically proven effective tools to help clients young and old resolve attachment wounds and progress from an anxious or avoidant attachment style toward a secure one - the foundation for a quality life.
 Of special interest to Ms. Ling are interracial/intercultural relationships, be they established through adoption, friendship, or marriage.